The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

 \subsection{The spectral gap problem and classifications of the spectrum}

-The spectral gap problem has a long tradition and is linked to many important conjectures and problems such as the Haldane conjecture \cite{golinelli1994finite} or the Yang--Mills mass gap problem in quantum field theory \cite{bombieri2006millennium}.
-The spectral gap question is fundamental in physics, and in the seminal paper \cite{Cubitt} it was shown that the spectral gap problem is undecidable when considering the thermodynamic limit of finite-dimensional Hamiltonians.
+The spectral gap problem has a long tradition and is linked to many important problems such as the Haldane conjecture \cite{golinelli1994finite} and the Yang--Mills mass gap problem in quantum field theory \cite{bombieri2006millennium}.
+It is fundamental in physics, and \cite{Cubitt} showed that the spectral gap problem is undecidable when considering the thermodynamic limit of finite-dimensional Hamiltonians.